techidaily/site-win11-tips/source/_posts/a-comprehensive-how-to-for-customizing-windows-11-with-widgets.md

 ![launching the digital clock widget in widget launcher in windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/widget-launcher-windows-11-lauching-digital-clock.jpg)

  In the right panel, click on**Launch Widget** , and the widget will now appear on your desktop.
-If you decide these widgets are enough for your needs, you can[disable Windows 11’s widgets](https://www.makeuseof.com/windows-11-disable-widgets/) .
+If you decide these widgets are enough for your needs, you can [disable Windows 11’s widgets](https://www.makeuseof.com/windows-11-disable-widgets/) .

 ![the digital clock widget on the windows 11 desktop](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/digital-clock-widget-windows-11-desktop.jpg)